 NYAS provides independent representation to children who are involved in private law proceedings.
 NYAS operates its own legal team which includes a Panel Member solicitor and a Family Law Panel member.

 NYAS recognises that every child has the right to keep in regular contact with both parents if this is in their best interests.
 Through its network of Family Contact Centres, the charity has continually sought to work with families and uphold the rights of the child by providing a safe and supportive environment for contact to take place.
-NYAS provides Family Contact Centres in Birkenhead, Liverpool and London to allow parents who are separated from their children to rebuild their relationship as a family.
+NYAS provides Family Contact Centres in Birkenhead and Liverpool to allow parents who are separated from their children to rebuild their relationship as a family.

 A national children’s charity which provides legal support to thousands of children and young people has launched a new series of legal seminars which has brought together some of the North West’s leading family lawyers and barristers.